Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Results

-Calibration weight diagnostics among buffered DWCV/TWCV variants revealed that under non-random sampling the concentration of weights increased and the ESS decreased with increasing complexity of balancing scheme, i.e. from DWCV (ESS fraction 80\% for clustered and 99\% for biased sampling) and simple TWCV (58 and 40\%) to extended TWCV with fine bins (13 and 19\%).
-Under random sampling, where weighting should be redundant, ESS was $>90$\% for DWCV/TWCV and remained at $\sim$80\% for extended and fine TWCV, but dropped to 50\% in the `extended, fine` variant.
-Although this was mirrored by increases in extreme weights, TWCV complexity did not affect mean RMSE estimator error (Supplementary Figure~\ref{fig:sim_weights}).
+Calibration weight diagnostics among buffered DWCV/TWCV variants revealed that under non-random sampling the concentration of weights increased and the effective sample size (ESS) decreased with increasing complexity of balancing scheme, i.e. from DWCV (ESS fraction $80\,\%$ for clustered and $99\,\%$ for biased sampling) and simple TWCV ($58$ and $40\,\%$) to extended TWCV with fine bins ($13$ and $19\,\%$).
+Under random sampling, where weighting should be redundant, ESS was $>90\,\%$ for DWCV/TWCV and remained at $\sim 80\,\%$ for extended and fine TWCV, but dropped to $50\,\%$ in the ---as expected, over-parameterized--- `extended, fine' variant.
+Although this was mirrored by increases in extreme weights, TWCV complexity did not affect mean RMSE estimator error (Fig.~S3 in the Supplement).

 Overall, the results show that mismatches between validation and deployment task distributions can be an important source of bias in CV-based uncertainty estimation, and that explicitly targeting the deployment-task distribution via TWCV nearly removes this bias when combined with a task generator offering broad enough support.